 Under the PRC Enterprise Income Tax Law, as amended, and its implementation regulations issued by the PRC State Council, a 10% PRC withholding tax is applicable to dividends and/or interest payable to investors that are non-PRC resident enterprises, which do not have an establishment or place of business in China or which have such establishment or place of business but the dividends and/or interest are not effectively connected with such establishment or place of business, to the extent such dividends and/or interest are derived from sources within China.
 Similarly, any gain realized on the transfer of ADSs or ordinary shares or notes by such investors is also subject to PRC tax at a rate of 10%, subject to any reduction or exemption set forth in relevant tax treaties, if such gain is regarded as PRC-sourced income.
-If we are deemed a PRC resident enterprise, dividends and/or interest paid on our ordinary shares or ADSs or notes, and any gain realized from the transfer of our ordinary shares or ADSs or notes, would be treated as PRC-sourced income and would as a result be subject to PRC taxation.
+If we are deemed a PRC resident enterprise, dividends and/or interest paid on our ordinary shares or ADSs or notes, and any gain realized from the transfer of our ordinary shares or ADSs or notes, and any gain realized from the transfer of our ordinary shares or ADSs or notes, mould be treated as PRC-sourced income and would as a result be subject to PRC taxation.
 See "Item 4.B.
-Information on the Company-Business Overview-Regulation-Regulations Relating to Tax-Enterprise Income Tax."
+Information on the Company-Business Overview-Regulation -Regulations Relating to Tax-Enterprise Income Tax."
 Furthermore, if we are deemed a PRC resident enterprise, dividends and/or interest payable to investors that are non-PRC individual investors and any gain realized on the transfer of ADSs or ordinary shares or notes by investors may be subject to PRC tax at a rate of 20%, subject to any reduction or exemption set forth in applicable tax treaties.
-It is unclear whether, if we are considered a PRC resident enterprise, holders of our ADSs or ordinary shares or notes would be able to claim the benefit of income tax treaties or agreements entered into between China and other countries or areas (although we do not expect to withhold at treaty rates if any withholding is required).
-If dividends and/or interest payable to our non-PRC investors, or gains from the transfer of our ordinary shares or notes by
+It is unclear whether, if we are considered a PRC resident enterprise, holders or aux or advected as PRC investors, or gains from the transfer of our ordinary shares or notes by investors may be subject to PRC tax, the value of your investors are subject to PRC tax, the value of your investment in our ordinary shares or ADSs or notes would be able to claim the benefit of inc